alohabeach/CS50-Final-Project/README.md

 ## Games Included
-1. Connect 4
-A classic 4-in-a-row game where players take turns dropping discs into a grid in an attempt to connect four of their discs in a row, either horizontally, vertically, or diagonally.
+1. Connect 4: A classic 4-in-a-row game where players take turns dropping discs into a grid in an attempt to connect four of their discs in a row, either horizontally, vertically, or diagonally.

-2. Connect Flow
-A puzzle game where players must connect pairs of matching numbers on a grid by drawing a path between them, without paths crossing.
+2. Connect Flow: A puzzle game where players must connect pairs of matching numbers on a grid by drawing a path between them, without paths crossing.